-As well as assistance from managers and senior staff, support from colleagues and feeling part of an effective team are also fundamental to the mental health of dental practitioners.
-Such support not only improves professional effectiveness but can also foster a psychologically safe environment where dental practitioners feel they belong.
-Mutually supportive working relationships can help dental practitioners manage the emotional labour of the job and also reduce the stigma of disclosing work-related stress and mental wellbeing problems and seeking help.
+As well as assistance from managers and senior staff, support from colleagues and feeling part of an effective team are also fundamental to the mental health of dentists.
+Such support not only improves professional effectiveness but can also foster a psychological safe environment where dentists feel they belong.
+Mutually supportive working relationships can help dentists manage the emotional labour of the job and also reduce the stigma of disclosing work-related stress and mental wellbeing problems and seeking help.

-64% feel supported or strongly supported by their peers, and 73% would be prepared to cover a colleague's work for a short period, so that they may take a break.
+Almost 70% feel supported or strongly supported by their peers, and74% would be prepared to cover a colleague's work for a short period, so that they may take a break.

-These results highlight dental practitioners' desire for a sense of belonging and community in the workplace.
+These results highlight dentists' desire for a sense of belonging and community in the workplace.

-- ✓ Dental practitioners should feel encouraged and empowered by their leaders to stimulate mutually supportive working relationships. - ✓ Teams should create an open and supportive working environment and actively support team building opportunities. - ✓ Organisations should facilitate staff break spaces, ie spaces to meet, talk and share time together.
+- Dentists should feel encouraged and empowered in their workplaces to stimulate mutually supportive working relationships. - Teams should create an open and supportive working environment and actively support team building opportunities.

+✓ Organisations should facilitate staff break spaces, ie spaces to meet, talk and share time together.